mattiLeBlanc/heroes-of-shield/README.md

 **API**

 Now we are ready to server the API.
-Go the folder `heroes-api` and run `npm run start:dev`.
+Go the folder `heroes-api` and run `npm run start`.
 If you rather use `yarn`, you know the drill.
-The OpenAPI is visibile on `http://localhost:3000`.
+The OpenAPI is visibile on `http://localhost:3000/api`.

 **App**